Combatd/Hybrid_Cloud_Foundations/README.md

 A metric chart monitors the performance of a single metric on one or more entities.
 For example, you can create a single chart that monitors the content cache hits for multiple hosts within a cluster.

 An entity chart monitors the performance of one or more metrics for a single entity.
 For example, you can create a single metric chart that monitors a particular host, for metrics such as Disk I/O Bandwidth for Reads, Disk I/O Bandwidth for Writes, and Disk IOPS.

+### Prism Performance Monitoring: Alert Emails
+By default, Alert email notifications are enabled.
+This feature sends alert messages automatically to Nutanix customer support through customer-opened ports 80 or 8443.
+To receive email notification alerts, you need to ensure that nos-alerts and nos-asup recipients are added to the accepted domain of your SMTP server.

+You can also customize your Alert emails.
+To aid in your cluster monitoring efforts, you can schedule the frequency of these Alert emails, the recipients, and the conditions under which an email will be sent.

+You can also edit the contents of the email itself.